 What Is Cryogenics Used For?

-Cryogenics is used in a variety of applications.
+Cryogenics is used in a variety of low-temperature physics research and applications.
 It can be used to produce cryogenic fields for rockets, in MRI machines that use liquid helium and require cryogenic cooling, storing large quantities of food, special effects fog, recycling, freezing blood and tissue samples, and even cooling superconductors.

 Applications and uses: